Stenden South Africa: Governance

-The director of Stenden South Africa is the Chairman of the executive board of Stenden University.
-In 2011, Mr. Leendert Klaassen was appointed in this role, taking over from Mr. Robert Veenstra who was the Chairman of Stenden University from 2004 onwards.
+The director of Stenden South Africa is the chairman of the executive board of NHL Stenden University.
+In 2024, Mr. Marc Otto was appointed in this role.
 The head of the institution is the Executive Dean, Dr. Wouter Hensens, who is responsible for the executive management of the institution.
 The Executive Dean reports to a Board of Governors composed of local stakeholders that advise the executive board of Stenden University.
 The Board of Governors is headed by Mr. Adrian Gardiner, owner and chairman of the Mantis collection of Hotels and founder of Shamwari Game Reserve.

-The School of Disaster Management that offers the BBA in Disaster (Relief) Management is headed up by Academic Dean Dr. Des Pyle and the School of Hotel Management that offers the BCom Hospitality Management by Dr. Juliet Chipumuro.
+The faculty is headed up by Academic Dean Dr. Juliet Chipumuro.

 Campus

-Facilities on campus include accommodation, a dining hall offering three meals per day, Library, Computer Lab, Coffee Bar, Student Lounge ("Rustica"), parking facilities, class-rooms, auditorium and Practical Kitchen.
-Most areas of the campus and student accommodations are equipped with Wi-Fi.
+Facilities on campus include accommodation, a dining hall offering three meals per day, Library, Computer Lab, Coffee Bar, Student Lounge ("Swallows Nest"), parking facilities, class-rooms, auditorium and Practical Kitchen.
+Al areas of the campus and student accommodations are equipped with high speed Wi-Fi.

 Student life

 Stenden South Africa has a very active Student Representative Council (SRC), with portfolios that cover all aspects of student life: Academic Quality, Food, Entertainment, Sport, and Residencies.

-As part of the commitment to community development, Stenden South Africa encourages students to take part in Enactus (previously known as SIFE).
+As part of the commitment to community development, Stenden South Africa encourages students to take part in 'Commmuden'.
 There are several projects these students are involved in within the Ndlambe to uplift the community.